-Have you been paying attention to shares of Cintas (CTAS)?
-Shares have been on the move with the stock up 10.8% over the past month.
-The stock hit a new 52-week high of $262 in the previous session.
-Cintas has gained 55% since the start of the year compared to the 13% move for the Zacks Industrial Products sector and the 50.7% return for the Zacks Uniform and Related industry.
+Shares of Cintas (CTAS) have been strong performers lately, with the stock up 10.1% over the past month.
+The stock hit a new 52-week high of $264.47 in the previous session.
+Cintas has gained 57.3% since the start of the year compared to the 9.2% move for the Zacks Industrial Products sector and the 53.5% return for the Zacks Uniform and Related industry.

 What's Driving the Outperformance?

-The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
+The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
 In its last earnings report on July 16, 2019, Cintas reported EPS of $2.07 versus consensus estimate of $1.94 while it beat the consensus revenue estimate by 0.66%.

 Cintas may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.

-Cintas has a Value Score of C. The stock's Growth and Momentum Scores are B and A, respectively, giving the company a VGM Score of B.
+Cintas has a Value Score of D. The stock's Growth and Momentum Scores are A and D, respectively, giving the company a VGM Score of B.

 We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
 Fortunately, Cintas currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.

 Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Cintas passes the test.
-Thus, it seems as though Cintas shares could have a bit more room to run in the near term.
+Thus, it seems as though Cintas shares could still be poised for more gains ahead.

 How Does Cintas Stack Up to the Competition?

 Shares of Cintas have been rising, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also looking good, including Unifirst (UNF), Brady (BRC), and Cimpress N.V (CMPR), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Some of its industry peers are also solid potential picks, including Unifirst (UNF), Cimpress N.V (CMPR), and Proto Labs (PRLB), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.